amberbase/amberbase/docs/concept.md

 * Every client that connects or reconnects sends the highest `change-number` it has in its local replica when it subscribes to a collection.
 * The server will send the updates of the documents that have a higher `change-number` to update the replica

+There is one tricky situation: If a client persists a cache and comes online again it not only needs to be informed about updates and new documents.
+It also needs deleted and documents that the user lost access to.
+For that we need to introduce a new table to store those actions (changes in `access tags` and deletions)

 ## Concurrency

 Due to the single execution thread nature of Node.Js we can easily manage most server side concurrency challenges.
 For client originated write operations we want to use the concept of "optimistic concurrency":

 * Every write operation that targets an existing document needs to include the `change-number` as it is present on the client (e.g. from a replica)
 * The server will check the `change-number` provided against the actual `change-number` in the database before changing the document and reject the request if they do not match.

+## Server Side Filter for Per-User-Access
+To support use cases where some document should only be accessible (that means read and writable) by dedicated users without reading all documents from the database and filter them out in code, we need to have a concept to support some database side filtering.
+We do that by deriving `access tags` from documents (configurable per `collection` by JS code) and using them to index the database.
+We also derive `access tags` from users (again using some JS code as configuration per `collection`).
+A document shall only be accesssible if at least one `user` derived `access tag` is also part of the `document` `access tag`.
+This filtering can be supported by the database.

+With that we can, for example, have the following access tags derived from a user:

+* UserId `123` with roles `editor` and `batman` ➡️ derived `access tags`: [`user-123`,`sharedWith-123`, `public`, `onlyBatman`]
+* Document `{isPublic:false, forBatman:false, user:123, shared:[]}` ➡️ derived `access tags`: [`user-123`]  ➡️ overlapping tags, access granted
+* Document `{isPublic:true, forBatman:false, user:234, shared:[42,21]}` ➡️ derived `access tags`: [`shared-42`,`shared-42`, ] ➡️ overlapping tags, access granted

 ## Database Structure